zendbit/nim_couchdbapi/README.md

 ```

 ### Post to restart node
-This API is to facilitate integration testing only it is not meant to be used in production
+This API is to facilitate integration testing only it is not meant to be used in production.

 - see https://docs.couchdb.org/en/latest/api/server/common.html#post--_node-node-name-_restart
 ```
 proc serverPostNodeRestart*(self: CouchDb, nodeName: string): Future[JsonNode] {.async.}